MatteoPardi/Bayes-Tennis/README.md

 However, these methods have drawbacks that can be illustrated with examples:
 1. There are five players: A, B, C, D, E. Let's say A defeats B, and then B defeats C, D and E. Since B won 3 matches and A just one, B will have a greater ability respect to A. But this is not what we would like to have, since A defeats B...
 A should be considered stronger than B.
-2. Today A and B have the same ability, since they got similar results in their matches, played more or less with the same people.
+2. Presently, A and B have the same ability, since they got similar results in their matches, played more or less with the same people.
 For a short period, A stops to play, while B continues.
 In this short period, B loses all matches he plays.
 This fact reveals that the ability of B was overrated: probably B had been lucky up to now in playing only against weak people.
 Thus, the ability of B decreases... but the ability of A remains the same.
 This is not what we would like to have, since we know that A and B should have similar abilities.

 To address these issues, a new method based on Bayesian statistics is introduced.
 The method leverages a simple mathematical model for tennis matches.